RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/4-improving-the-report-and-form.md

 Estimated Time: 20 minutes

+### Downloads

+- Did you miss out trying the previous labs?
+Don’t worry!
+You can download the application from [here](online-shopping-cart-6.sql) and import it into your workspace.
+To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

 ## Task 1: Enhancing the Interactive Report

 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application**.